Water Intake Calculator

 How much water should I drink daily for optimal health?

-What happens if I don't drink enough water?
+What happens if I do not drink enough water?

 Do coffee, tea, and other beverages count toward water intake?

-Should athletes drink more water than sedentary individuals?
+Should athletes drink more water than sedentary people?

 Tips for Accurate Hydration